I Need Help With Learning To Trust Again

 Medically Reviewed By: Christine Clawley

 While many of us are taught to project an image of success, perfection, and strength, there is much to be gained from owning and even sharing your own weaknesses or vulnerabilities.
 By acknowledging our vulnerability, we can actually empower ourselves and learn to connect with others more authentically.
 When you put up emotional walls and defenses, you may be blocking yourself from fully experiencing life.
 Yes, it is true that trusting people can end in emotional pain, but without being willing to take the risk to trust, you might miss out on some of life's greatest joys.
-If others have hurt you in the past, this article will outline what you need to know in order to learn to trust again.
+If others have hurt you in the past, this article will outline what you need to know in order to trust again.

 Can I Trust Again?